Who else can help treat and manage type 2 diabetes?

 Phone for medicines information

 A physiotherapist or exercise physiologist can work out a personalised physical activity program especially for diabetes.
 This is particularly helpful for people who are normally relatively inactive and just starting out on an exercise program.
-A general practitioner can refer you to a physiotherapist or exercise physiologist.
+Ask your doctor to refer you to a physiotherapist or exercise physiologist.

 Specialist diabetologist, endocrinologist or paediatrician

-A specialist diabetologist or endocrinologist is necessary for anyone with health problems related to their diabetes, and children with diabetes should be referred to a paediatrician.
-A general practitioner can refer you to a diabetologist, endocrinologist, or a paediatrician.
+A specialist diabetologist or endocrinologist may be necessary for people with health problems related to their diabetes, and children with diabetes should be referred to a paediatrician.
+Your doctor will refer you to a diabetologist, endocrinologist, or a paediatrician if necessary.

 Ophthalmologist or optometrist